 What evil might befall this child and others like her?
 Geoffrey Dutton‘s gripping novel is the story a single mother fending for herself who becomes a private eye on a mission to bring child traffickers to justice.

 We’re back in Athens to finish some of what certain people in Turkey Shoot started.
 Swiss ex-pat Katrina (having reclaimed her given name, Anna) has come home to Piraeus from Turkey to bear a son she names Ramadi after his late father, a child who she has no intention of raising solo.
-To garner a support system, the former political activist starts a floating preschool that burgeons into a network of mothers and others that grim circumstances turn into a justice league with Anna at its bleeding edge.
+To garner a support system, the erstwhile anarchist starts a floating preschool that burgeons into a network of mothers and others that grim circumstances turn into a justice league with Anna at its bleeding edge.

 Here’s what some early readers have to say about the novel: